Ananya22112308/Library_System/README.md

 - Instances of the CustomerManagement and LibrarySystem classes are created, passing the respective database parameters (customer_database and book_database) to their constructors.
 These instances are used to interact with the customer management and library management functionalities.

-- The function enters a while loop that displays the main menu options and waits for user input.
+- The function enters a while loop that displays the main menu options and asks for user input.

 - The main menu options are displayed, including options for customer management, library management, and exiting the system.